 If you have any questions about the documents they submitted, this is the time to ask about them.

 When both sides finish presenting their cases, the arbitrator may offer each side the opportunity to make some closing remarks.

 If you haven’t proved your case by now, a few brief closing remarks probably won’t help.
 However, this is a great opportunity to briefly restate your position and emphasize evidence that counters the insurance company’s arguments.

-End by saying what you’d like the arbitrator to decide and thanking the arbitrator for helping resolve your claim.
+End by saying how and what you’d like the arbitrator to decide and thanking the arbitrator for helping resolve your claim.

 If the arbitrator thinks additional documentation will help with their decision, you may be asked to submit those documents after the hearing.
 The arbitrator could ask for anything you mentioned but didn’t bring, such as a doctor’s report or photographs.

 Make sure you comply with the arbitrator’s request as soon as possible.
-Those additional documents might be just the evidence the arbitrator needs to decide the case in your favor.
+Those additional documents might be just the evidence needed for the arbitrator to decide in your favor.